telerik/uwp-docs/controls/radcalendar/overview.md

 # Overview

-> RadCalendar is available for **Windows 8.1**, **Windows Phone 8.1** and **UWP**.

-RadCalendar for Windows Universal is an advanced date input control that allows single or multiple date and range selection as well as displaying dates in different views.
+RadCalendar for {{ site.framework_name }} is an advanced date input control that allows single or multiple date and range selection as well as displaying dates in different views.

 ## Key Features